About

 I joined Plaid in 2025, in a BizOps role, embedded in the Fraud and Consumer teams.
 I essentially function as the operational backbone of my two product areas, using my judgement to figure out where the highest-leverage work is and then doing it.
 That spans:

-• Pricing and growth strategy (e.g., setting pricing and packaging for new products, identifying upsell opportunities; I found a $5–10M revenue opportunity across existing customers that no one else in the business was aware of)
+• Growth and pricing strategy (e.g., identifying upsell opportunities - I found a $5–10M revenue opportunity across existing customers that no one else in the business was aware of, setting pricing and packaging for new products)

-• Operationalizing systems (e.g., tracking for beta and retro customers, building workflows to streamline product support)
+• Operationalizing systems (e.g., tracking for beta and retro customers, building workflows to streamline product support, improving account management for core products)

-• Building with LLMs to augment my work (e.g., custom dashboards for my product areas, forecasting models, using Claude Code for data analysis)
+• Building with LLMs to augment my work (e.g., custom dashboards for my product areas, forecasting models, data analysis, automated slide generation)

-I spent six years at Bain & Company, mostly doing strategy and private equity due diligence work.
+I spent six years at Bain & Company, mostly doing strategy, M&A and private equity due diligence work, and mostly in financial services and tech.
 I was especially known for:

-• Meaty, analytical strategy work; I was known for creating simple but powerful Excel models that synthesized lots of analysis around core strategic questions
+• Meaty, analytical strategy work; I was known for creating simple models that synthesized lots of analysis around core strategic questions

 • Developing people on demanding workstreams; I was consistently staffed with multiple junior or underperforming supervisees because I could reliably upskill them while still delivering